 Help with cooking, vacuuming and cleaning, esp. in winter, would also be greatly appreciated.

 Both our children are fairly proficient speakers of English.
 We (and they themselves) are keen to continue their anglophone language immersion, which has been made possible by long stay au pairs and visiting workawayers over the last three years.
 With us, such qualities as willingness to contribute to what needs to be done here and an interest in the things we have to offer carry more weight than, for example, your language background.
-Generelly speaking, however, native speakers of English (for reasons stated above) or of German are particularly welcome as Pelle would be delighted at an opportunity to brush up on his dormant secondary school knowledge of spoken German.
+Generelly speaking, however, native speakers of English (for reasons stated above) or of Italian or German are particularly welcome as Pelle would be delighted at an opportunity to brush up on his dormant college knowledge of German and conversational uni Italian.

 We can accomodate up to 3 volunteers at a time.
 Families with children are also welcome.
 You will have the comfort of your own room in the warm, fully equipped Workawayers' house adjacent to the main building.
 There, you will be able to access the Internet via our broadband.
 The house has its own kitchen so, although we hope you'll want to have most dinners and sometimes lunches together with us, you can do your own cooking whenever you might feel like it.